-Activity Evidence that supports this approach Challenge number(s) addressed Cluster Services £14,000 are bought in by the Family of Schools to support school Whilst overall attendance is improved in recent years attendance of PP pupils is below non-pp pupils.
-There are an increasing number of children who are living with the effects of DV, alcohol/drug abuse and increased anxiety.
+Activity Evidence that supports this approach Challenge number(s) addressed Cluster Services £14,000 are bought in by the Family of Schools to support school Whilst overall attendance is improved in recent pre-covid years attendance of PP pupils is below non-pp pupils.
+Overall attendance for all pupils in the 2021-22 year was lower than pre-covid years (93.1%) There are an increasing number of children who are living with the effects of DV, alcohol/drug abuse and increased anxiety.
 The cluster services allows us access to support with regard to attendance services, mental health services (playtherapy and counselling) and family support.
 4,5 To enhance pupils' cultural capital by providing breadth of experiences Ukuleles £1000 Enrichment £4000 Continue to develop our provision for visits/visitors and provide funding to ensure all children can access these opportunities Ensure all children have the opportunity to learn a musical instrument 3

-Total budgeted cost: £ 119,500
+Total budgeted cost: £ 126,715